 Psoas minor muscle

 The psoas minor muscle is a long, slim muscle of the hip joint that runs ventrally to the iliopsoas.
 Together they make up the inner hip muscles.
-The psoas minor originates from the lateral surface of the 12th thoracic and 1st lumbar vertebrae.
+The psoas minor originates from the lateral surface of the 12th thoracic and 1st lumbar vertebrae, in addition to the intervertebral disc interposed between.
 Distally, its relatively long tendon inserts on the iliopubic eminence and pectineal line of the pubis.
 Additionally, fibers of the insertion tendon are attached to the iliac fascia.

-As an inner hip muscle, the psoas minor contributes to the stabilization of the pelvis and hip joint.
-A unilateral contraction bends the lumbar vertebral column to the side (lateral flexion), while a bilateral activation bends it to the front (ventral flexion).
+As an inner hip muscle, the psoas minor contributes to the stabilization of the pelvis.
+A unilateral contraction may weakly assist in flexing the lumbar vertebral column to the side (lateral flexion), while a bilateral activation may similarly flex the trunk to the front ( flexion).
 All in all, this muscle's functions show that it plays a rather subordinate role.